-- 2.1 Caerphilly County Borough Council is the 5th largest local authority in Wales and employs around 9,800 people making it the largest employer in the area. - 2.2 The Council delivers a wide range of services to its 170,000 residents including education, environmental services, highways, leisure facilities, planning, registration of births, deaths, marriages and civil partnerships, libraries and social services. - 2.3 The Council operates a cabinet style of local government, led by a Leader of Council who is supported by eight cabinet members.
+- 2.1 Caerphilly County Borough Council is the 5th largest local authority in Wales and is the largest employer in the area. - 2.2 The Council delivers a wide range of services to its 178,000 residents including education, environmental services, highways, leisure facilities, planning, registration of births, deaths, marriages and civil partnerships, libraries and social services. - 2.3 The Council operates a cabinet style of local government, led by a Leader of Council who is supported by nine cabinet members.
 The Council has 33 electoral wards which are represented by 73 elected councillors.
-A corporate management team, consisting of the Chief Executive and the Corporate Directors, oversees the strategic management of the Council's business. - 2.4 The administrative offices of the Council are located at a number of sites, its main headquarters is at Penallta House, Tredomen Park, Ystrad Mynach where the Directorates of Corporate Services, Education and Leisure and Social Services are mainly based.
-In the east of the county borough, Pontllan-fraith House is home to the Environment Group. - 2.5 The Council is committed to identifying and eradicating any form of discrimination, whether direct or indirect, institutional or other, in employment, training and in the procurement and delivery of its services. - 2.6 The Council's equalities statement makes its commitment clear:-
+A corporate management team, consisting of the Chief Executive and the Corporate Directors, oversees the strategic management of the Council's business. - 2.4 The administrative offices of the Council are located at a number of sites, its main headquarters is at Penallta House, Tredomen Park, Ystrad Mynach. - 2.5 The Council is committed to identifying and eradicating any form of discrimination, whether direct or indirect, institutional or other, in employment, training and in the procurement and delivery of its services. - 2.6 The Council's equalities statement makes its commitment clear: